systemjs/systemjs/docs/architecture.md

 The additional benefit of this approach is that when all modules in the workflow support dynamic loading, it is possible to move the entire development workflow itself into the browser.
-This can be useful for easy prototyping workflows and to help lower the barriers to entry into web development as well.
+This can be useful for easy prototyping workflows and to help lower the barriers of entry into web development as well.

 ## Module Registry